wellrestedphp/wellrested/docs/source/web-server-configuration.rst

 Web Server Configuration
 ========================

-You will typically want to have all traffic on your site directed to a single script that dispatches the router.
+You will typically want to have all traffic on your site directed to a single script that creates a ``WellRESTed\Server`` and calls ``respond``.
 Here are basic setups for doing this in Nginx_ and Apache_.

 Nginx
 ^^^^^